Food Works is Hiring! Position: Market Manger, Community Farmers Market

 Dayna has been an active good food advocate since 1998 and has experience as a Biointensive food production teacher, a small business director and child educator.
 She is the founder of the learning gardens at River Oaks Elementary in Austin, Texas, where she taught sustainable gardening to Pre-K through 5th grades.
 She is also co-founder and former executive director of the Green Corn Project urban food garden initiative in Austin.
 Dayna lived most of her life in the central San Joaquin Valley in California and is the granddaughter of migrant farm workers.
 She believes that access to healthy food is a right of all people, and that the landbase - the water, topsoil, and all living communities that interact with them - should be protected at all costs.
 In establishing Food Works, Dayna created practical programs to ensure that food grown in Southern Illinois is produced and marketed in ways that respect and honor growers and the living communities of which they are a part.
-After working in the Carbondale community for 11 years and serving as Executive Director of Food Works since 2008, Dayna moved on in December 2014 to focus her efforts on environmental activism.
+After working in the Carbondale community for 11 years and serving as Executive Director of Food Works since 2008, Dayna moved on in December 2014 and returned to California.

 Kathleen Logan Smith